solocle/ChaiOS/README.md

 crtbase/ is the equivalent of libgcc.
 It consists of basic helper functions, written is assembly. crtbase and AcpiSubsystem are the only static libraries, the rest are DLLs loaded at boot time.

+Note: when leaving bug reports, please specify the hardware platform and boot method.
+Hardware issues can be notoriously problematic to debug, and not reproducable between different systems.
+Hence, it helps to know what you're working with.